instill-ai/component/tools/compogen/cmd/testdata/readme-component1.txt

 The Dummy component is a data component that allows users to perform an action.
 It can carry out the following tasks:
 - [Dummy](#dummy)

 ## Release Stage

 `Coming Soon`

 ## Configuration

-The component configuration is defined and maintained [here](https://github.com/instill-ai/component/blob/main/data/dummy/v0/config/definition.json).
+The component definition and tasks are defined in the [definition.json](https://github.com/instill-ai/component/blob/main/data/dummy/v0/config/definition.json) and [tasks.json](https://github.com/instill-ai/component/blob/main/data/dummy/v0/config/tasks.json) files respectively.

 ## Setup

 <InfoBlock type="info" title="Prerequisites">An account at [dummy.io](https://dummy.io) is required.</InfoBlock>

 In order to communicate with Dummy Inc., the following connection details need to be provided.
-You may specify them directly in a pipeline recipe as key-value pairs withing the component's `setup` block, or you can create a **Connection** from the [**Integration Settings**](https://www.instill.tech/docs/vdp/integration) page and reference the whole `setup` as `setup:
+You may specify them directly in a pipeline recipe as key-value pairs within the component's `setup` block, or you can create a **Connection** from the [**Integration Settings**](https://www.instill.tech/docs/vdp/integration) page and reference the whole `setup` as `setup:
 ${connection.<my-connection-id>}`.